rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 the values that are held in the abstract memory store.

-(The aforementioned MIR interpreter is also the basis for [Miri][], a research tool that interprets both const and non-const Rust code, with a focus on explicit detection of undefined behavior.
+(The aforementioned MIR interpreter is also the basis for [Miri][], a research tool that interprets *non-const* Rust code, with a focus on explicit detection of undefined behavior.
 The Miri developers are the primary contributors to the CTFE engine in the Rust compiler.)